-Most of us spend a great deal of time on our phones, sometimes for entertainment, and occasionally for distraction.
-But why not use our phones to maximize our success?
+Most of us spend a great deal of time on our phones, laptops or tablets, sometimes for entertainment, and occasionally for distraction.
+But why not use technology instead to maximize our success and improve our productivity?

 Here’s a list of apps to help you succeed in university life.

 1. The Concordia app

 First up on the list of applications that can help you as a Concordia student is unsurprisingly, Concordia’s own app!

 It houses campus maps, account services, information about nearby food spots, library hours and computer availability — all seamlessly presented with key icons on the homepage.
 It also allows you to access your schedule, grades and advisor information quickly without having to log onto the MyConcordia website, which can be very convenient when you’re on the go.

 One great feature the app offers is its live shuttle-bus schedule.
 It allows you to track the location of the shuttles as they travel between campuses, so you’ll never have to wait longer than necessary in the cold to catch your bus again!

 The Studentcare app is another essential for any student covered by the Concordia Student Union (CSU) or Graduate Student Association (GSA) health plans.

 File health, dental, and vision claims by taking a picture or uploading one from your library of documents or receipts.
 You can also keep track of your claim history and view many details related to your coverage in the app.